reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-10-v2.md

 Contoso has tasked you with implementing an automated system that keeps the cave environment within control limits.

 In this lab, you will be prototyping a cheese cave monitoring system that implements IoT devices.
-Each device is equipped with temperature and humidity sensors, and is connected to the air processing system that controls temperature and humidity for the zone where the device is located.
+Each device is equipped with temperature and humidity sensors and is connected to the air processing system that controls temperature and humidity for the zone where the device is located.

 ## Lab Objectives